Expanding the possibilities

 Lighting Design: Joe Levasseur

-*Closed Audio Description will be provided for the August 10th performance.
+*Closed Audio Description will be offered for the August 10th performance.

-*All performances of the body symphonic are designated as Relaxed Environments.
+*All performances of the body symphonic are designated as Relaxed Environments, with a show-specific Visual Story.

 Sensory: Sudden loud sounds / intense sustained sounds.